KEESTU-devs/BootCamp/README.md

 You have reached the end of the Intro, niceeee.
 Now its time to get going.
 Click here to get started on your first assignment.

+Also, if you made it this far, then you are golden.
+I know its a lot, and its super confusing.
+And we havent even scratched the surface.
+But you have taken the first steps to learning how to make the computer do things for you, and not just use a computer.

+**Take a break**

+Coding is a lot of challenge for your mind.
+Mental exhaustion is real, and if you are feeling tired take a breather.
+Like any sport you don't want to over do it starting out.
+However you will need to build up the mental endurance going forward.

+Some companies have hack-a-thons that people can participate in.
+I did a 48 hour hack-a-thon once where me and a team of 5 worked for 48 hours straight at the office.
+We slept in our cars when we needed sleep.
+It was super fun, and I can't wait to do another one.
+But if I had done that when
+I was first learning, I think I would have quit and never returned to code again.
+Take your time learning, dont drown.
+But do push yourself harder and harder to become better and better